01. 11. 2024 Massimo Giaimo Threat Intelligence

 Recently I had the opportunity, thanks to the Threat Intelligence and Threat Hunting activities carried out within my team, to contribute to the project and in particular to the Reconnaissance tactic.

 The Reconnaissance tactic in the MITRE ATT&CK framework refers to adversaries’ pre-attack activities to gather information about a target system, network, or environment.
 This tactic includes a range of actions that attackers use to identify potential entry points, valuable assets, and weak spots in defenses before they execute more overt activities like initial access or exploitation.
-Reconnaissance is often done passively to avoid detection, leveraging publicly accessible data sources (open-source intelligence, or OSINT) or scanning network resources from a distance.
+Reconnaissance is often undertaken passively to avoid detection, leveraging publicly accessible data sources (open-source intelligence, or OSINT) or scanning network resources from a distance.

 Some key techniques within the Reconnaissance tactic include: